The Team at Experience Kissimmee is Here to Help

 An extremely important part of the event-planning process, the budget should be very specific and include revenues as well as expenses.

 Once you have set dates for your conference, start looking for venues (in Kissimmee!).
 Make sure you think out your space requirements well in advance before you go to contract with the venue.

 4. Agenda & Speakers

 Start with drafting an agenda based on what your organization and attendees want to achieve from the conference.
 Create a list of relevant topics and then determine the speakers who will best deliver and facilitate the keynotes, panel discussions, break-out sessions, etc. Speakers are one of the main reasons people attend conferences.
-They not only help gain more attention for your event but they’ll also attract more attendees and other well-known speakers.
+They not only help gain more attention for your event, but they also attract more attendees and other well-known speakers.